 One thing’s clear — there’s no single way to handle everyday expenses anymore.
 Checking accounts are still a must-have, but with so many options, you can pick and choose the best banking option for your lifestyle.

 With Bluebird, there’s plenty to like.
-You’ll rarely need to worry about fees, and the card mirrors most of the features of major checking accounts.
-Plus, you’ll get access to tempting Amex offers without having to pay credit card fees.
+You’ll rarely need to worry about fees, and the card mirrors most major checking accounts’ features.
+Plus, you’ll get access to tempting Amex offers without paying credit card fees.

-Overall, Bluebird seems to make the most sense for people who are easing into the banking world or who tend to handle a lot of cash.
+Overall, this Bluebird by American Express review found that Bluebird makes the most sense for people easing into the banking world or handling a lot of cash.

 On the flip side, there are some limitations and fees to watch out for, and there’s no opportunity to grow your money with interest.

-Weigh the pros and cons, and think about what you need out of a debit account.
+Weigh the pros and cons, and consider what you need from a debit account.
 From there, you should be able to find the best card for you.
 And remember, your bank should be working for you and not the other way around.